jellycat-js/jellypdf/README.md

 - Convert HTML to PDF with customizable options (headers, footers, DPI, etc.).
 - Supports both **Puppeteer** and **Playwright** engines for PDF generation.
 - Adjustable DPI, paper format, margins, and other settings.
-- The output PDF can be saved to a specified location.
+- The output PDF can be saved to a specified location or returned as a Buffer.
 - Can be used via the command line or as part of a Node.js application.

 ## Installation